-Western Pennsylvania Hospital School of Nursing expects that students shall dress in a manner that adheres to personal and patient safety standards, infection control standards, and portray the professional image of a student nurse at the School of Nursing.
-It is the student's responsibility to ensure that he/she is dressed and appear in accordance with the standards set forth in this policy.
-Students not in compliance may be subject to discipline, and/or sent home to obtain appropriate attire.
+The AHN Schools of Nursing expect that students dress in a manner that adheres to personal and patient safety standards, infection control standards, and portray the professional image of a nursing student.
+It is the student's responsibility to ensure that attire and appearance are in accordance with the standards set forth in this policy.
+Students not in compliance may be subject to discipline, and/or sent home to obtain appropriate attire and correct appearance.

-To provide guidelines regarding acceptable image and appearance standards for nursing students.
+To provide guidelines regarding acceptable attired, image, and appearance standards for nursing students.

-General Appearance Guidelines:
+A. General Appearance Guidelines

-- Student photo identification badge must be worn at all times on outermost layer of clothing above the waist with the picture side visible.
-Stickers, pictures, or ornaments are not permitted on the badge, unless designated and approved by the hospital facility. - Lanyards of any kind are not permitted in the clinical setting.
+- 1. Student photo identification badge must be worn at all times on the outermost layer of clothing above the waist with the picture side visible.
+Stickers, pictures, or ornaments are not permitted on the badge, unless designated and approved by the hospital facility. - 2.
+Lanyard badge holders are not permitted in the clinical setting.